grantps/superhelp/README.md

 ## Example Use Cases

+* Charlotte likes to check her code before others see it so includes

+        import superhelp
+        superhelp.this(warnings_only=True)

+    at the top of each script.
+When she is happy with the code she comments those two lines out.

-* Charlotte is a Python beginner and wants to get advice on a five-line function she wrote to display greetings to a list of people.
-She learns about Python conventions for variable naming and better ways of combining strings.
+* Avi is a Python beginner and wants to get advice on a five-line function he wrote to display greetings to a list of people.
+He learns about Python conventions for variable naming and better ways of combining strings.

-* Avi wants to get advice on a named tuple.
+* Zach wants to get advice on a named tuple.
 He learns how to add doc strings to individual fields.

-* Zach is considering submitting some code to Stack Overflow but wants to improve it first (or possibly get ideas for a solution directly).
-He discovers that a list comprehension might work.
-He also becomes aware of dictionary comprehensions for the first time.
+* Noor is considering submitting some code to Stack Overflow but wants to improve it first (or possibly get ideas for a solution directly).
+She discovers that a list comprehension might work.
+She also becomes aware of dictionary comprehensions for the first time.

-* Noor has written a simple Python decorator but is wanting to see if there is anything which can be improved.
-She learns how to use functool.wrap from an example provided.
+* Al has written a simple Python decorator but is wanting to see if there is anything which can be improved.
+He learns how to use functool.wrap from an example provided.

-* Al is an experienced Python developer but tends to forget things like doc strings in his functions.
-He learns a standard approach and starts using it more often.
+* Moana is an experienced Python developer but tends to forget things like doc strings in her functions.
+She learns a standard approach and starts using it more often.
+Moana also finds the summarised linting useful.

-* Moana wants to check the quality of some code before including it in her project.
-She learns about some issues and makes improvements before integrating it.
+* Paul wants to check the quality of some code before including it in his project.
+He learns about some issues and makes improvements before integrating it.

 # Example Usage